charlie-wong/coding-style/cpp/Classes.rst

 -------------------------------------------------------------------------------
 Composition is often more appropriate than inheritance.
 When using inheritance, make it public.

+Implementation inheritance reduces code size by re-using the base class code as it specializes an existing type.
+Because inheritance is a compile-time declaration, you and the compiler can understand the operation and detect errors.
+Interface inheritance can be used to programmatically enforce that a class expose a particular API.
+Again, the compiler can detect errors, in this case, when a class does not define a necessary method of the API.

+- All inheritance should be ``public``.
+If you want to do ``private`` inheritance, you should be including an instance of the base class as a member instead.
+- Do not overuse implementation inheritance.
+Composition is often more appropriate.
+Try to restrict use of inheritance to the **is-a** case: ``Bar`` subclasses ``Foo`` if it can reasonably be said that ``Bar`` **is a kind of** ``Foo``.
+- Make your destructor ``virtual`` if necessary.
+If your class has ``virtual`` methods, its destructor should be ``virtual`` too.
+- Limit the use of ``protected`` to those member functions that might need to be accessed from subclasses.
+Note that data members should be ``private``, also see :ref:`Access Control <cpp_access_control>`.

+Explicitly annotate overrides of virtual functions or virtual destructors with an ``override`` or (less frequently) ``final`` specifier.
+Older (pre-C++11) code will use the ``virtual`` keyword as an inferior alternative annotation.
+For clarity, use exactly one of ``override``, ``final``, or ``virtual`` when declaring an override.

+Rationale: A function or destructor marked ``override`` or ``final`` that is not an override of a base class virtual function will not compile, and this helps catch common errors.
+The specifiers serve as documentation: if no specifier is present, the reader has to check all ancestors of the class in question to determine if the function or destructor is ``virtual`` or not.

 .. _cpp_multiple_inheritance:

 Multiple Inheritance
 -------------------------------------------------------------------------------
 Only very rarely is multiple implementation inheritance actually useful.
+When multiple implementation inheritance seems like the solution, you can usually find a different, more explicit, and cleaner solution.

-We allow multiple inheritance only when at most one of the base classes has an implementation;
-all other base classes must be pure interface classes tagged with the Interface suffix.
+We allow multiple inheritance only when at most one of the base classes has an implementation, while all other base classes must be **pure interface** classes tagged with the ``Interface`` suffix, also see :ref:`Interfaces <cpp_interfaces>`.

+Multiple inheritance allows a sub-class to have more than one base class.
+We distinguish between base classes that are **pure interfaces** and those that have an **implementation**.

+Multiple implementation inheritance may let you re-use even more code than single inheritance.

+Multiple inheritance is allowed only when all superclasses, with the possible exception of the first one, are pure interfaces.
+In order to ensure that they remain pure interfaces, they must end with the ``Interface`` suffix.

 .. _cpp_interfaces:

 Interfaces
 -------------------------------------------------------------------------------
-Classes that satisfy certain conditions are allowed, but not required, to end with an Interface suffix.
+Classes that satisfy certain conditions are allowed, but not required, to end with an ``Interface`` suffix.

+A class is a pure interface if it meets the following requirements:

+- It has only public pure virtual (``= 0``) methods and ``static`` methods.
+- It may not have non-static data members.
+- It need not have any constructors defined.
+If a constructor is provided, it must take no arguments and it must be protected.
+- If it is a subclass, it may only be derived from classes that satisfy these conditions and are tagged with the ``Interface`` suffix.

+An interface class can never be directly instantiated because of the pure virtual method(s) it declares.
+To make sure all implementations of the interface can be destroyed correctly, the interface must also declare a virtual destructor (in an exception to the first rule, this should not be pure).
+See **Stroustrup, The C++ Programming Language, 3rd edition**, section 12.4 for details.

+A class may end with ``Interface`` only if it meets the above requirements.

 .. _cpp_operator_overloading: